-To make management more interoperable, the Grid community has been implementing support for Web Service Distributed Management (WSDM) by treating all managed resources as a WS-Resource.
-WSDM [15] based management leverages the Web Service Resource Framework [16] principles to create managed resources with specific lifetimes.
-Work [17] is underway to map CIM constructs to Web Service based management standards such as WSDM.
+Management of resources has been growing in importance in recent times.
+To make management more general, the Grid community has been implementing support for Web Service Distributed Management (WSDM) by treating all managed resources as a WS-Resource.
+WSDM [12] based management leverages the Web Service Resource Framework [13] principles to create managed resources with specific lifetimes.
 Our architecture does not specify lifetimes for created resources (brokers) and we expect the broker resource to remain available and running until the machine hosting the broker goes down or the broker is explicitly killed by sending an appropriate message.
-The brokering network may use topic lifetime to determine the period until when a peer may subscribe to receive specific events generated by the managed entity.
-Further, WS Management and WSDM only specify the wire-protocol using SOAP messages for enabling management.
-The architecture presented in this paper implements the WS Management specification while leveraging a distributed messaging infrastructure to provide scalability to the management process.
+The brokering network uses other mechanisms such as topic lifetime to determine the period until when a peer may subscribe to receive specific events.

-In the area of P2P systems, deployment of peers is usually done via some static rules and the overall topology is not easily modifiable at runtime.
-TreeP [18] uses a B+-Tree based topology for range querying.
-Baton [19] is a Peer-to-Peer (P2P) network based on balanced tree structure useful for exact and range queries.
+TreeP [14] uses a B+-Tree based topology for range querying.
+Baton [15] is a Peer-to-Peer (P2P) network based on balanced tree structure useful for exact and range queries.
 Both the systems use a fixed tree structure topology to connect individual peers.
-P2P systems based on distributed hash table such as Chord [20] use a bootstrap node to get a node address.
+P2P systems based on distributed hash table such as Chord [16] use a bootstrap node to get a node address.
 Future additions automatically get address from one or more previously initialized nodes when they join the network.
-CAN [21] uses a similar approach where an incoming node contacts a bootstrap node to retrieve a set of randomly chosen nodes.
+CAN [17] uses a similar approach where an incoming node contacts a bootstrap node to retrieve a set of randomly chosen nodes.
 The new node then connects to a randomly chosen node from the retrieved set.
 However, CAN and Chord do not take network distances in to account when creating the routing table.
 This may result in certain lookups resulting in overlay hops spanning the entire diameter of the network.
-Tapestry [22] and Pastry [23] construct and maintain locally optimal routing tables at initialization that helps reduce routing stretch.
+Tapestry [18] and Pastry [19] construct and maintain locally optimal routing tables at initialization that helps reduce routing stretch.